169 Mary Street, Brisbane: History

-This three-storeyed masonry warehouse was erected in 1887-1888 for Queensland pastoralists and politicians William Allan, MLA and William Graham, MLC.
+This three-storeyed masonry warehouse was erected in 1887–1888 for Queensland pastoralists and politicians William Allan, MLA and William Graham, MLC.

 The land was granted first to John Balfour in 1852.
 In 1885 the property was transferred to William Allan, then in 1887 he was joined by William Graham as tenants in common.
 Both Allan and Graham came from Edinburgh originally, and had a number of business interests in common, including sitting on the first board of the Royal Bank of Queensland, established in 1885, and were closely associated with BD Morehead & Co.
 An expansion of commercial and building activity in Brisbane in the 1880s transformed the streets around lower Edward Street, which were close to the wharves along the town reach of the Brisbane River, into a warehouse precinct.
-Built as an investment, Allan's and Graham's warehouse reflects this development phase, and remains one of a small group of late Victorian warehouses surviving in Brisbane.
+Built as an investment, Allan and Graham's warehouse reflects this development phase, and remains one of a small group of late Victorian warehouses surviving in Brisbane.
 Other comparable buildings include the Metro Arts Building (1890), Spencer's Building (1890) and the Brisbane and Area Water Board Building (1886) in Edward Street, Charlotte House (1888) in Charlotte Street, Watson Brothers Building (1887) in Margaret Street, and Tara House (1878) and Heckelmann's Building (1891) in Elizabeth Street.